openbmc/phosphor-time-manager/README.md

 MANUAL    | BOTH  | OK            | OK

 ### Special note on host on
-When host is on, the changes of the above time mode/owner are not applied but deferred.
+When the host is on, the changes of the above time mode/owner are not applied but deferred.
 The changes of the mode/owner are saved to persistent storage.

-When host is off, the saved mode/owner are read from persistent storage and are applied.
+When the host is off, the saved mode/owner are read from persistent storage and are applied.

 Note: user can set the time mode and owner in settings daemon at any time,